 - Before using the trim tabs, read the trim tabs' owner's manual. - The trim tabs are controlled by two rocker switches at the helm. - Check and refill the trim tab hydraulic fluid reservoir as directed in the trim tabs' owner's manual.
-For the location of the fluid reservoir, see the Component Locations section of Chapter 2 in this supplement.
+For the location of the fluid reservoir, see the Component Locations section in Chapter 2 of this supplement.